-Issue: How would designation and management of existing routes and construction of nonmotorized routes through implementation of the TMP impact wildlife (including raptors and other migratory bird species), big game and small game species, and special status wildlife species?
+Issue: How would designation and management of existing routes and construction of non-motorized routes through implementation of the TMP impact wildlife, including raptors and other migratory bird species, big game and small game species, and special status wildlife species?

 General management and regulatory authority for wildlife species and habitats are described in the Taos RMP (BLM 2012).
-Appendix G of the RMP provides more detailed guidance for special status species management.
+Appendix G of the Taos RMP provides more detailed guidance for special status species management.
 Secretarial Order (SO) 3362 provides direction on improving habitat quality in western big-game winter range and migration corridors.
-Horsethief Mesa is designated a Priority 1 and 2 landscape in the New Mexico State Wildlife Action Plan (New Mexico Department of Game and Fish [NMDGF] 2019).
+Horsethief Mesa is within the North Central Landscape in the New Mexico State Wildlife Action Plan (New Mexico Department of Game and Fish [NMDGF] 2019).
 Horsethief Mesa is also within the boundary of the Rio Grande del Norte National Monument.
-Wildlife species and habitats and ecological diversity are identified as monument objects in the Proclamation.
+Wildlife species and habitats and ecological diversity are identified as monument objects in the Proclamation as vital.